atechnology-company/soliloquy/ui/tauri-shell/README.md

 # Soliloquy Shell UI

-A Tauri + Svelte application that prototypes the Soliloquy OS shell interface.
+A Tauri + Svelte application that prototypes the Soliloquy shell interface.
 This UI mockup demonstrates the desktop environment design and user experience concepts for the Soliloquy operating system.

 ## Overview